peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Return Value:</b>

- `
-        true
-      ` if the given string is in the given Unicode normalization form; therwise, ` false
+ `true` if the given string is in the given Unicode normalization form; otherwise,  `false` .
+Returns `false` if the string contains an unpaired surrogate code point.
-      ` .
-Returns `
-        false
-      ` if the string contains an unpaired surrogate code point.

 <b>Exceptions:</b>